bill-baumgartner/kr/README.md

 </dependency>
 ```

-but the core dependency is unnecessary if you are brining in either the sesame or jena implementations:
+but the core dependency is unnecessary if you are bringing in either the sesame or jena implementations:
 ```xml
 <dependency>
   <groupId>edu.ucdenver.ccp</groupId>